Home

 I received my PhD from the philosophy department at Rutgers University–New Brunswick in May 2019.
 Before Rutgers–New Brunswick, I completed an MPhil in Philosophical Theology at the University of Oxford and studied Organismic and Evolutionary Biology and Philosophy at Harvard University.

-My interests include the philosophy of language, the philosophy of technology, social philosophy, the philosophy of religion, ethics, formal epistemology, the philosophy of mind and cognitive science, decision theory, and philosophical logic.
+My interests include the philosophy of language, the philosophy of artificial intelligence, social philosophy, the philosophy of religion, ethics, formal epistemology, the philosophy of mind and cognitive science, decision theory, and philosophical logic.

 About My Research